huaweicloud/huaweicloud-ansible-modules/README.md

 huaweicloud.huaweicloud_ansible_modules
 =========

-This role includes the latest changes and bug fixes for Azure modules from the `devel` branch of [Ansible repository](https://github.com/ansible/ansible).
+This role includes the latest changes and bug fixes for HuaweiCloud modules from the `devel` branch of [Ansible repository](https://github.com/ansible/ansible).
 If you cannot wait for Ansible's next release, installing this role is a good choice.

 Prerequisite
 ------------